luukwienk/voik/README.md

 ### Calendar
 - Drag a task from the Task List to the calendar (desktop) to create an event.

+## Transcription (Background, Long Recordings)

+- After stopping a recording, click "Upload & Transcribe (achtergrond)" to upload audio and process it in the background.
+- The audio is uploaded to Firebase Storage and a Cloud Function transcribes it in chunks.
+Status appears in the list as "Wachtend" or "Bezig" until completion.
+- Very long meetings are supported; you can navigate away while it processes.

+Deployment notes:
+- Backend function lives in `functions/` and requires `OPENAI_API_KEY` as an environment variable/secret.
+- The function triggers on uploads to `transcriptions/{uid}/{docId}.webm` and writes results to Firestore at `users/{uid}/transcriptions/{docId}`.

 ## Contributing to Voik

 To contribute to Voik, follow these steps: